 Stores your DNA sample indefinitely

-Can connect with genetic matches via anonymous email and Ancestry.com message boards
+Connect with genetic matches via anonymous email and message boards

 Discover what your DNA tells you about 25+ different physical traits (lactose intolerance, earlobe type, male hair loss, etc.)